 More and more companies rely upon simulation tools to help develop high-quality products and reduce costs.
 PepsiCo, Inc., one of largest multinational food, snack, and beverage corporations in the world, is using these simulation technologies to analyze and improve products and processes.
 “We have leveraged Rocky DEM to help our engineers understand and resolve a number of material handling challenges,” says Chris Koh, Director and Global R&D Fellow at PepsiCo.
 “When the challenge is too complex for theoretical or experimental approaches, we turn to simulation to virtually perform experiments.
 Virtually testing the feasibility of the new product or process allows us to significantly streamline our innovation workstream.”

-Discrete Element Method (DEM) is a useful method of simulating how particle-based interactions perform at the bulk solids level of a production line.
-However, legacy DEM solvers is the lack of realistic particle shapes.
+DEM (Discrete Element Method) is a useful method of simulating how particle-based interactions perform at the bulk solids level of a production line.
+A primary limitation of legacy DEM solvers is the lack of realistic particle shapes.
 These DEM packages would limit usefulness in PepsiCo’s application, but the company solved this problem by using Rocky DEM, the only DEM package capable of simulating truly non-round particles and concave shapes.

 “One of the advantages of using Rocky DEM is the ability to model more realistic curved/concave shapes, an important feature of many of our products,” says Koh.
 “Using simulation models with simplified (i.e. flat) shapes can lead to omission of important physical interactions between uniquely-shaped materials, such as snack chips, and the processing equipment.”
 To more accurately represent concave materials like snack chips, PepsiCo creates a unique geometry in a 3D CAD package and then imports that custom shape into the Rocky DEM software.